harcol94/budget-engine/README.md

-# 💰 Budget Engine 2.0
+# Budget Engine 2.3a

-A personal paycheck-based budgeting web app that automatically distributes income across real-world bills, tracks progress over time, and keeps a running history of every paycheck.
+A simple, visual paycheck allocation tool that shows exactly where your money should go, while prioritizing savings first.

-Built as a mobile-first installable web app (PWA-style) and hosted using GitHub Pages.
+Built as a mobile-first web app and designed to be instantly shareable.

 ---

-## 🚀 Live App
+## 🚀 Live Demo
-Once deployed via GitHub Pages:
+Host via GitHub Pages:

 https://harcol94.github.io/budget-engine/

 ---

-## ✨ Features
+## ✨ What This Does

-### 💵 Smart Paycheck Allocation
-- Automatically allocates **80% of each paycheck**
+Budget Engine 2.3a takes your paycheck and:

+### 💰 1.
+Pays You First
+- You set a savings %
+- That amount is taken out immediately

+### 🧾 2.
+Distributes Remaining Money
-- Distributes funds proportionally across unpaid bills
+- Automatically allocates leftover money across your bills
-- Prevents over-allocation and keeps budgeting realistic
+- Uses a proportional “needs-based” system

-### 📊 Bill Progress Tracking
+### 📊 3.
+Tracks Progress
-- Visual progress bars for each bill
+- Each bill shows:
+  - total needed
-- Shows funded vs total amount
+  - current funded amount
-- Updates in real time after each paycheck
+- Visual progress bars update in real time

-### 📜 Paycheck History System
+### 📜 4.
+Paycheck History
-- Logs every paycheck distribution
+- Stores last 10 paycheck distributions
 - Shows:
   - paycheck amount
+  - savings added
-  - total allocated
+  - total allocated to bills
-  - timestamp
-- Keeps last 10 entries

-### 🧾 Expanded Bill Categories
-Supports a full real-world budget:

-**Core Bills**
+---

+## 🧠 Supported Budget Categories

+### Core Bills
 - Rent
 - Electric
 - Internet